A daughter of rural Missouri, with deep roots in the Show Me State

-Claire returns home to Missouri nearly every weekend, where she loves spending time with her six grandchildren.
+Claire returns home to Missouri nearly every weekend, where she loves spending time with her eight grandchildren.
 She and her husband Joseph have a blended family of seven children, all but two of whom live in St. Louis.

 Claire's Committee Assignments